Proud (film)

-Proud is a 2004 film directed by Mary Pat Kelly and stars veteran actor and activist Ossie Davis, in his final film performance.
-The motion picture was filmed in Elmira NY and Buffalo, NY.
+Proud is a 2004 film directed by Mary Pat Kelly and stars veteran actor and activist Ossie Davis in his final film performance.
+The motion picture was filmed in Elmira and Buffalo, New York.
 The screenplay was written by Kelly based on her non-fiction book Proudly We Served (1999).

-Proud was an Official Selection of The Third Annual Buffalo International Film Festival in 2009.
+Proud was an official selection of the third annual Buffalo International Film Festival in 2009.
 Mary Pat Kelly and Lorenzo Dufau (last surviving crew member) introduced the screening.

 Premise

-The film focuses on the meritorious service of the USS Mason (DE-529) of World War II, the first US Navy ship with a predominantly African American crew, and how three of the men were finally honored in January 1994 for their meritorious service.
+The film focuses on the meritorious service of the USS Mason (DE-529) of World War II, the first US Navy ship with a predominantly African-American crew, and how three of the men were finally honored in January 1994 for their meritorious service.